Skip to main content

 Include the original code_verifier in the token request.
 Nomos validates it against the challenge.

 Auth failures return 401 UNAUTHORIZED with the standard error envelope.
+Scope failures return 403 FORBIDDEN.
 See Errors for the response shape and common causes.